FindMySchool LogoFindMySchool

 Results like these are best read with context.
 This is a small school with a specific intake and a clear ethos; what matters for parents is whether the school’s teaching, support and routines match the child who will sit those exams.
 If you are comparing options locally, the FindMySchool local comparison tools help you place these figures alongside other Blackburn secondaries without losing sight of size and setting.

-Ranked 3,344th in England and 14th in Blackburn for GCSE outcomes (FindMySchool ranking, based on official data), the school sits below England average, within the bottom 40% of schools in England.
+Ranked 2,066th of 3,895 schools in England academically for GCSE outcomes (FindMySchool ranking, based on official data), the school sits in a mid-to-lower national band.
 That does not tell you everything, but it does set an evidence-based baseline for academic performance, and it raises sensible questions about how well different learners are supported to close gaps over time.

 England ranks and key metrics (where available)